sidsr2020/Key-Account-Manager-KAM-Lead-Management-System/KAM/README.md

-# Lead Management System for Udaan's B2B Platform (Shatakshi Shukla)
+# Lead Management System for Udaan's B2B Platform (Siddhant Sarkar)

 ## Project Overview
 This is a web-based lead management system designed for Udaan's B2B e-commerce platform to help Key Account Managers (KAMs) track their restaurant leads and interactions.
 The system provides a comprehensive solution for managing restaurant leads, contacts, and interactions through an intuitive interface.